-- Civic and Community spaces including a children's playground; and - Outdoor areas associated with the uses of the surrounding properties
+- Civic and Community spaces including a children's playground; and - Outdoor areas associated with the uses of the surrounding properties restricted visibility.

-The buildings around the carpark area have excellent development potential.
-Given the central location of the site and the connectivity to the surrounding street/lane network, opportunities exist for a range of commercial or civic uses in this space.
-Vehicular access to the site is currently problematic, with access limited to a single lane on which there is restricted visibility.
 The management of vehicular access to the area must be addressed in future development proposals for this site.
 A reduction in the number of cars accessing the area and the removal of car parking would enhance the appearance of the space, making it more accessible to pedestrians, supporting regeneration of units around the perimeter of the car park and providing an opportunity for civic uses.
 The achievement of a pedestrian access from Lysaght's car park area onto O'Connell Street would greatly enhance this site, offering greater connectivity within this historic and traditional retail area.